uga-libraries/web-aip/README.md

 ## Testing

-There are unit tests for all the script functions used by ait_download.py.
+There are unit tests for all the script functions used by ait_download.py and for running the entire script.
 The tests for check_seeds() could use more detail, which will be done once the function is updated.
+The tests in test_script.py will fail if run at the same time as all other tests in the folder, because one of the previous tests changes the current directory.
+Run test_script.py on its own for an accurate result.

 The unit tests use UGA Archive-It data.
 Any other organization will need to update the expected results with their own data.